-Peaches are a good source for vitamins A and C as well as fiber, the Clemson University Extension reports.
-You don't have to worry about overdoing your daily calorie allotment when you grab a peach either: a 2 1/2-inch fruit contains just 35 calories.
-Always wash peaches before eating or using them because pesticides, dirt and other residues likely still cover the skin.
+Peaches are a good source of vitamins A and C as well as fiber, per the USDA.
+You don't have to worry about overdoing your daily calorie allotment when you grab a peach either: A medium fruit contains just 59 calories.

-Remove any stems and leaves still present on the peaches.
+- Remove any stems and leaves still present on the peaches.

-Brush away any visible dirt or residue by hand.
+- Brush away any visible dirt or residue by hand.

-Place the peaches in the bowl or sink, rubbing the surface of the fruit to remove dirt and residue.
+- Place the peaches in the bowl or sink, rubbing the surface of the fruit to remove dirt and residue.

-Rinse the peaches in cool running water.
+- Rinse the peaches under cool running water.

-Dry the peaches gently with a clean kitchen towel or paper towels or lay them on a clean towel to air dry.
+- Dry the peaches gently with a clean kitchen towel or paper towels, or lay them on a clean towel to air dry.